semantic-infrastructure/airegulatorysandboxes/README.md

 AI regulatory sandboxes as defined in the EU AI Act:
 - controlled testing environments
-- regulatory guidance before market deployment
+- regulatory guidance prior to market deployment
 - structured risk evaluation for high-risk AI systems

 This project focuses on **infrastructure mechanics**, not policy debate.